bean-mhm/Saffron/README.md

 ![screenshot](./images/add-flim.webp)

-View transforms don't modify the color space, they just make your colors reach 100% in a smoother and more visually pleasing way.
-The output is still in the working color space, which is why we still need the **Display Transform**.
+View transforms don't modify the color space, they just make your colors reach 100% in a smoother and more visually pleasing way instead of applying a harsh cut-off.
+The output is still in the working color space, which is why we still need a **Display Transform** at the end.

 ## The Reference Space